 Much like my process for crafting introductions, this story doesn't finish because it's still evolving.
 Tatis is a generational talent in the midst of becoming a cultural sensation.

 In just his second Major League season--one without fans in the stands--Tatis was arguably the most-watchable player in baseball according to ESPN.com's Sam Miller.
-At 21, he was in the running to become the youngest-ever National League Most Valuable Player, and led the Padres towards their first Postseason appearance since 2006.
+At 21, he was in the running to become the youngest-ever National League Most Valuable Player, and led the Padres to their first Postseason appearance since 2006.

 The sky is truly the limit.
 The only question is:

 When the next moment arises, will you be there to hear it introduced?

-For more of Alex's introductory work at Petco Park, check out his Live TV and VO Demo.
+For more of Alex's work at Petco Park, check out his Live TV and VO Demo.
 It features introductions from the 87th Major League Baseball All-Star Game, as well as Opening Day 2018, for the newly-inducted Hall of Famer Trevor Hoffman.